jpamental/oneannoyingpixel/README.md

-# oneannoyingpixel
+# One Annoying Pixel
-You remember that time that Jon Setzen talked about there always being one annoying pixel in a design he was directing in a talk at Future of Web Design years ago?
+You remember that time that Jon Setzen talked about how there would always be that one annoying pixel in a design that he would totally obsess over?
+It was in a talk at Future of Web Design a bunch of years ago.
 I do :)